記事内にプロモーションを含むことがあります

 1. Choose something you like, something you enjoy making, something you truly want to make.

-2. However, don't choose something too complicated or difficult from the start.
+2. However, don’t choose something too complicated from the start.

 3. Find “just the right feeling” that is easy to make and keeps your interest.